MagiCircles/MagiCircles/README.md

 While `MagiFiltersForm` is very similar to `MagiForm`, it doesn't have any logic to "save" an item.

 It provides a method `filter_queryset` that takes a queryset, the parameters (as a dictionary), the current request and returns a queryset.

+If your collection provides alt views, a selector to pick the view will also be available in the side bar filters.

 ### Search and ordering